kristoferlund/IN_handbook_kristofer/content/guides/handbook/editorial-process.md

 ### 4. `Editing`

 When you feel you have a solid draft, move the issue to this column.
-The issue is now in editing mode where it will receive finishing touches from the IN editorial team **(???)**.
-Before moving issue to the next column, seek consent to publish **(HOW?)**.
+The issue is now in editing mode where it will receive finishing touches from the IN editorial team.
+Before moving issue to the next column, seek consent to publish.

 **(CLARIFY: Is there a role - editor - responsible for editing?)**
 **(CLARIFY: How is this consent achieved - who / how many / etc?)**

 ### 5. `Ready to be published`

 Issues in this column are awaiting to be published.
-The content of the issue is added to the handbook by Initiativet Tech Team #25
+The content of the issue is added to the handbook by [Initiativet Tech Team](/circles/intt).

 ### 6. `Published / Celebrate`